 22. MARKETING: The Optionee shall enjoy the right to market this Agreement and the purchase of the Property to prospective assignees/purchasers/transferees during the term of this Option to Purchase Agreement.
 In the event of a sale or assignment of this Agreement by the Optionee (subject to consent as aforementioned in the paragraph above), the Optionor agrees to execute all required documents to effect this transfer, provided that the sale or assigned price on such sale/assignment agreement indicates sufficient funds to pay the purchase price of $1,930,014.00 to the Optionor and the prospective purchaser/assignee/transferee agrees to be bound by the terms of the within agreement including without limitation the payment of Facilitation Fees.
 The Optionor consents to the Optionee retaining real estate agents at the Optionee’s sole expense to assist it with the marketing of this Option to Purchase during the term.
 The Optionor shall provide reasonable access to the Property for the purpose of any visits by prospective assignees/purchasers/transferees.

-23. TRANSFERABILITY OF THE OPTIONOR: The Optionor shall not assign or transfer its rights and/or obligations hereunder without the prior consent of the Optionee, which consent may not be unreasonably withheld.
+23. TRANSFERABILITY OF THE OPTIONOR: The Optionor shall not assign or transfer its rights and/or obligations hereunder without the prior consent of the Optionee.
+Such consent to not be unreasonably withheld, and the Optionor shall provide the Optionee with all information required by the Optionee regarding the assignment/transfer and the transferee/assignee; and further provided such consent is granted, then upon delivery to the Optionee of written notice of such assignment, together with the assignee's/transferee’s covenant in favour of the Optionee to be bound hereby as Optionor, the Optionor hereinbefore named shall, provided the assignee/transferee actually completes the purchase contemplated herein, stand released from all further liability hereunder.

 24. NO DISTRESS: The Optionor hereby represents that it is financially solvent; and the Optionee similarly represents that it is financially solvent.
 In the event that the Optionor or Optionee should fall under financial distress, they shall immediately advise the other party of same ("Financial Distress").
 Financial Distress includes, but is not limited to: defaulting on a loan, filing for bankruptcy, executing a debtor/inter-creditor payout agreement, entering into a consumer proposal with a trustee in bankruptcy, becoming insolvent, voting to dissolve the congregation, failing to pay taxes as they come due, repeatedly failing to pay bills for utilities that can be liened upon the property, registration of a lien on title in favour of a governmental authority, registration of a super-priority lien in favour of a tax collection agency, etc.